dwolf42/dwolf42/README.md

 Although I felt overwhelmed at first, I saw significant improvements in my coding and problem-solving skills throughout the process.
 And I achieved all this with only little prior knowledge.
 <br>
 <br>
-It's not just about getting the answer right.
+Code to me is not just about getting the answer right.
 The satisfaction and joy of the "Eureka" moment when I finally solve a problem on my own is something I wouldn't want to miss in my life anymore.
 <br>
 <br>
 That's why I stuck with Hyperskill, trading a quick progression through the fundamentals and quickly reaching an advanced level for what I believe is a deeper understanding of the concepts.